zachartmann/Tutorial10_Group-1/Report.md

 Design Thinking Approach
 ========================
-*3. Describe your approach from a Design Thinking principles perspective.
-Your Design Thinking approach to address the problem with artefacts*

 ## **Brainstormed Ideas and Reflection**
 The following features were concluded from the brainstorming session.
 Feature | Justification